George-Grainger/georgegrainger.com/src/lib/projects/en/stendhal.md

 alt: Artwork from Stendhal
 tags: ['java', 'junit', 'opensource']
 date: 10/12/21
-homepage: 2
+homepage: 6
 ---

-Sorry I'm stil creating the content for these pages - please check back in the near future and I'll have them created with the github linked!
+Sorry, I'm still creating the content for these pages - please check back in the near future and I'll have them created with the GitHub linked!